-A GIRLFRIEND who asked her partner to buy her a dress online ended up forking out 300 to fund his gambling routines, a court heard.
+A GIRLFRIEND who asked her partner to buy her a dress online ended up forking out 300 to fund his poker88 asia and gambling routines, a court heard.

 Connor Nash, 23, of Mulberry Way in Roundswell, appeared in front of North Devon magistrates last Friday where he pleaded guilty to 2 counts of scams by false representation.

 Philip Sewell, for the prosecution, told the court Nash had been in a three-week relationship with his victim and throughout that time he had actually asked her for loans.

 He said the victim had actually asked Nash to purchase her a dress from an online shop at Slotsion.com so moved 37 to his account so he might do so.

 He later on sent her a text saying the store had taken three payments for the order and that he required another 62 because he had ended up being overdrawn.
 She gave him the cash.

 Nash continued requesting money and an additional 3 payments of 65 were made to his account by the woman.